-British author Christopher Isherwood, who originated the character of Sally Bowles in his short story "Goodbye to Berlin", enjoyed the attention the movie "Cabaret" brought to his career, but felt Liza Minnelli was too talented for the role.
-Sally, an amateur talent who lived under the delusion she had star quality, was, according to Isherwood, the antithesis of "Judy Garland's daughter".
+British author Christopher Isherwood, who created the character of Sally Bowles in his short story "Goodbye to Berlin", enjoyed the attention the movie brought to his career, but felt Liza Minnelli was too talented for the role.
+According to him, Sally, an amateur talent who lived under the delusion she had star quality, was the antithesis of "Judy Garland's daughter".

 "Tomorrow Belongs to Me" was written by John Kander and Fred Ebb in the style of a traditional German song, sung by the Nazi youth in the movie, to stir up patriotism for the "fatherland".
 It has often been mistaken for a genuine "Nazi anthem" and has led to the songwriters being accused of anti-Semitism.
 This would be most surprising, as they are, in fact, Jewish (This fact has not stopped openly racist and anti-Semitic rock groups, like Skrewdriver, from recording the song and performing it at White Power rallies).
 It is also the only song sung outside of the cabaret setting to survive the transition from stage to film.